 Processing of data from the 101 line kilometer, drone-supported aerial magnetic survey completed by the previous owner has identified an extensive area of high magnetics within sediments proximal to the granitic contact.
 Montero contracted John Coggan of Mines Geophysical Services to reinterpret the magnetic data and magnetic high anomaly at depth.
-Previous mapping over this area has identified discrete zones of Fe-oxide breccia boulders (gossan) which have returned assays up to 800 ppm Zn and 400 ppm Cu.
-Montero considers such concentrations in gossan boulders to be anomalous and the Company will further evaluate the area for potential sedimentary polymetallic geophysical target by drilling.
-A 240m drill hole is planned to test the newly identified magnetic target.
+Previous mapping over this area has identified discrete zones of Feoxide breccia boulders (gossan) which have returned assays up to 800 ppm Zn and 400 ppm Cu.
+All previous assay results described above were collected by the prior operators of Chilco.
+Montero was unable to gain access to the sedimentary target and failed to complete the planned 240m drill hole.